greyhawk16/webshell_detector/README.md

 6. Click the `Download CSV` button to download results as a CSV file.

-## Standards used in the detection
+## E. Standards used in the detection
 1. Check if a special character is present in the file's extension, or comes with more than 1 extension.[1]

 2. For files with extestions commonly used for webshell(`php`, `jsp`, `asp`), determine if it contains more than 1 suspicious keywords(`system`, `shell_exec`, `eval`).[2]